jishi/node-sonos-web-controller/README.md

 Sonos Web Controller
 ====================

 NOTE!
 THIS IS A WORK IN PROGRESS!
-Things might end up completely rewritten, beware of that i fyou try and fork this repository.
+Things might end up completely rewritten, beware of that if you try and fork this repository.

 As a subtitute for the perl-based controller (www.purple.org) this project is aimed at giving similar controller as the native one, but in a browser.